JesseMckinzie/FilePattern/docs/source/Examples.rst

 Stitching Vectors
 ~~~~~~~~~~~~~~~~~

-``filepattern2`` can also take in stitching vectors as input.
+``filepattern`` can also take in stitching vectors as input.
 In this case, a path to a text file
 containing a stitching vector is passed to the ``path`` variable.
 A stitching vector has the following form,

 .. code-block:: bash